Spectral analysis beyond $\ell^2$ on Sierpinski lattices: A decomposition of the -spectrum on

-In this section, we focus on characterizing each point in the spectrum.
-We will point out that the $\ell^p,1<p<\infty$ cases and $\ell^1$ case are very different.
-A full description of the spectral points in the $\ell^p,1<p<\infty$ cases is easy with the method developed by A. Teplyaev \cite{T}, while the $\ell^1$ case is much complicated and we only give a full answer for the lattices with a boundary point.
+In this section, we focus on characterizing each point in the $\ell^p$-spectrum.
+We will point out that the $1<p<\infty$ case and the $p=1$ case are very different.
+A full description of the spectral points in the $1<p<\infty$ case is easy with the method developed by A. Teplyaev \cite{T}, while the $p=1$ case is much complicated and we can only give a full answer for the lattices with a boundary point.

 As preparation, we define the \textit{inner product} of real functions on $\lSG$ as follows, where $\mu_x= $

 \begin{lemma} Let $f\in \ell^p(\lSG)$ and $g\in \ell^q(\lSG)$ with $\frac{1}{p}+\frac{1}{q}=1$, $1\leq p<\infty$, then we have $<\Delta f,g>=<f,\Delta g>$. \end{lemma} \textit{Proof.} It is easy to see that the summation below converges absolutely, so we can rearrange the order,